MegaArman/toscanini/API/readme.md

 findValsByKey-->traverse-->findValsByKey's process function

-try calling toscanini.findValsByKey('octave') to see all the octave data logged for a score
+try calling toscanini.findValsByKey('octave') to see all the octaves of a score

 ### Skeleton code
     getNewInfoAboutSomething(instrumentName)